 Determined at preliminary and/or full application.

-3. lihtc mangement experience
+3. lihtc manAgement experience

-The proposed management agent entity must be:
+The proposed management agent entity must:

-a management agent for at least three KHRC properties or seven LIHTC properties in other states; and
+be a management agent for at least three KHRC properties or seven LIHTC properties in other states; and

-considered in good standing with all affordable rental housing program administrators.
+have a history of satisfactory performance.
+Examples of unsatisfactory performance may include, but are not limited to, frequent overdue compliance tasks, outstanding compliance fees, high vacancy rates, excessive tenant concerns, uncorrected physical deficiencies, lack of urgency correcting Health and Safety issues.

+Additional information can be obtained from the KHRC’s Compliance Department.

 Applications may list two management agents so long as one meets the requirements above.
 The eligible entity must remain in the lead role for at least two years after the last building is placed-in-service.
 The other listed management agent can manage the property upon KHRC’s written approval.